 How to Sharpen a Colored Pencil – Top Tips and Tricks

 We get asked a lot about what the best way to sharpen a colored pencil is.
 Some people assume that you can simply stick a colored pencil into any traditional pencil sharpener but that is unfortunately far from the truth.
-Depending on the type of pencil you are working with, extra care and consideration must be made in order to ensure a quality point.
+Depending on the type of pencil you are working with, extra care and consideration must be made to ensure a quality point.

 So why can’t you just use any pencil sharpener?
 The answer has to do with the “lead” in a colored pencil.
 While your traditional writing pencil will be made of a hard and brittle graphite lead, colored pencils can be made of much softer materials made of wax, oil, and even clay.
 This softer material can struggle to handle the roughness of many traditional pencil sharpeners.

 However, don’t fret!
 There are still plenty of ways to sharpen a colored pencil.
 And some of them actually can use a “normal” pencil sharpener as well.

 What to Consider When Sharpening a Colored Pencil

 There are plenty of ways to sharpen a colored pencil.
 However, there are quite a few variables that you must consider beforehand.
 These considerations involve multiple aspects: the type of colored pencils you are using, the type of point you are after, and your desired application.
 We will go over each in greater detail below.

 Anybody who has tried out a few different sets of colored pencils will quickly realize that there are a lot of differences among colored pencil brands and colored pencil types.
 The performance, color output, blending ability, etc. are all unique.
 So it is no surprise that how you approach sharpening each one is unique as well.